 - Building with Biology involves teams of synthetic biology scientists and informal science education (ISE) practitioners co-developing public engagement activities about the science and societal implications of synthetic biology.

-Training scientists to communicate and engage with non-scientific audiences
+Training scientists to engage with public audiences

-- Leshner Leadership Institute trains and empowers fifteen public engagement fellows each year to be agents of change in their communities and institutions.
+- The Leshner Leadership Institute trains and empowers fifteen public engagement fellows each year to be agents of change in their communities and institutions.
 Each year’s cohort focuses on a science and society issue with opportunities for public engagement.

 Building capacity for conducting public engagement with science